Anirod310/Neural-Network-From-Scratch/REPORT.md

 #### II - <u>Parameters, hyperparamters, forward/backward propagation, activation functions</u>

-For this model, the only parameters are W and b (respectively representing weight and biase), and are initialized in 4 different ways :
+For the first part of this project, the only parameters are W and b (respectively representing weight and biase), and are initialized in 4 different ways :
  - Initialization with zeros for both W and b.
  - Random initialization for W(scaled by 0.01) and with zeros for b.
  - Xavier initialization for W and with zeros for b.